checkiAU/checkiAU.github.io/docs/index.md

 * Organisers can also check visitors details in and out, for users without a phone

-Freely welcome all visitors with a simple QR code for your business, create an organisation account to streamline your COVID Safe Business today.
+Freely welcome visitors with a simple QR code for your business.
+Create an organisation account to streamline your COVID Safe Business today.

 Email info@singletouchdigital.com.au to find out more.